 Smriti Handa is a seasoned HR professional with over 14 years of experience of working with corporates.
 A firm believer of HR and business integration, Smriti works to ensure that HR plans are seamlessly integrated with business strategy.
 Throughout her career span, she has worked on various HR functions including but not limited to organization productivity enhancement, HR organization re-design, performance management process re-design, stakeholder analysis, change management & communication, automation (Oracle HRMS processes & Query Handling System), facilities planning and delivery, organization re-design & implementation, risk assessment & mitigation, and transition & migration strategy.
-Currently, she is working as the Head HR at Philips Healthcare & Emerging Businesses.
+Currently, she is working as the Regional HR Director South Asia at RB.

 Millennials receive frequent criticism and get boxed.
 That leads to under-leveraging of this group of employees.
 Organisations need to understand that in order to get the best from millennials they need to collaborate with ease and adapt their management style to create a win-win situation for everyone.

 Millennials are often referred to as GenY, Gen Me, digital natives, trophy kids, job hoppers, boomerang generation etc. Given that most of these name-tags smell of societal biases, there is merit in letting these go (Dread people calling you ageist in meetings and events!)
 It is important to remember that their agility allows Millennials to quickly learn-unlearn various modes of communication, social media, networking, and technology.
 Further, this demographic cohort is poised to make up the majority of the workforce by 2025.
 Given these facts, it is imperative to think of a robust talent strategy that binds together people, cultures, roles, and structure for tomorrow.